telerik/blazor-docs/knowledge-base/fileselect-disable-onselect.md

 ---
-title: How to change the FileSelect button's caption and disable it during selection
+title: Change the FileSelect Button Caption and Disable It During Selection
-description: Hot to change FileSelect button's caption, while selecting and uploading.
-How to disable it during selection.
+description: Learn how to notify the user about the status of the process during selection, through changing button caption and disabling the FileSelect component.
 type: how-to
-page_title: How to disable the FileSelect, while selecting and changing its caption's button.
+page_title: How to Change the FileSelect Button Caption and Disable It During Selection.
 slug: fileselect-disable-onselect
 position:
 tags: fileselect, upload, select, disable, loader